About the Vineyard

 5 things to know

-We have four services in two locations: English-language services 9:30am and 11:30am in Evanston, and 10:30am in Chicago (The Neighborhood Campus), plus a Spanish-language service (La Viña at 11:30am in Evanston)
+We have four services in two locations: English-language services 9:00am and 11:00am in Evanston, and a Spanish-language service (La Viña at 11:00am on Facebook)

 Contact us and someone will be there to personally meet you and give you a tour when you come!